L-1 Visa: Everything You Need to Know To Understand It

 By a Firm that Knows Business…

 Welcome to one of the world’s leading immigration law firms for L1 visas; Cases completed in 2-3 weeks’ time, we can create your business plans as well.
-We are one of the under 1% of firms in the country that practice both immigration ‘and’ business law…we run 4 firms of our own, and we ‘get’ business.
+We are one of the under 1% of firms in the country that practice both immigration ‘and’ business law.
 We have processed hundreds of these with one of the highest success records worldwide …not because we get immigration, but because we get business, and can explain your business model to an immigration officer in a way that makes sense.

-The L-1 can lead to a Green Card in 2 years’ time and consequently, in our opinion it is the hardest visa case to win today; choose your law firm wisely.
-The other great plus, is that you can be from any country and still qualify for the L-1, unlike the E2 visa, which requires you to be from a treaty country.
+The L-1 can lead to a Green Card in 2 years’ time and consequently, in our opinion, it is the hardest visa case to win today; choose your law firm wisely.
+The other great plus is that you can be from any country and still qualify for the L-1, unlike the E2 visa, which requires you to be from a treaty country.
 Given that the L1 is the hardest visa to obtain in 2021, do not ignore the E2 if you are from a treaty country (see our free videos under our investor tab) You can still qualify for an EB-1 Green Card if you own or work for a foreign company and meet certain qualifications.

 -Free Business Plan Review

 -High-speed processing (2-3 weeks on average)

 -2 team members with you every step of the way (the

 Are you a manager or executive of a foreign company looking to transfer to an affiliate, branch, or subsidiary office in the United States, or open a new office?
 The L1 visa (intracompany transferee) may be for you.